whatshap/whatshap/doc/guide.rst

     ...

-WhatsHap sees that there are two samples in it named “SampleA” and “SampleB” and expects to find the reads for these samples somewhere in the BAM file (or files) that you provide.
-For that to happen, all reads belonging to a sample must have the ``RG`` tag, and at the same time, the read group must occur in the header of the SAM/BAM file and have the correct sample name.
+WhatsHap sees that there are two samples in it named “SampleA” and “SampleB” and expects to find the reads for these samples somewhere in the BAM/CRAM file (or files) that you provide.
+For that to happen, all reads belonging to a sample must have the ``RG`` tag, and at the same time, the read group must occur in the header of the BAM/CRAM file and have the correct sample name.
 In this example, a header might look like this::

 	@HD     VN:1.4  SO:coordinate